cuernodegazpacho/legotrain/README.md

 ### Track

-The track for this initial project is topologically a simple circle with two branches that are used as train stations.
+The track for this initial project is topologically a simple circle with two passing loops that are used as train stations.
 Each one serves one sensor-equipped train.
 The track is divided into segments; and the main goal of the software is to ensure that each segment is occupied by mostly one, and only one, train, at any given time.